 On Saturday November 28, 2020 more than 20 Roma youngsters from different areas of Spain, including the Canary Islands, met online to discuss issues affecting Roma youth generally and how they can become united and stronger as a force for change.

-The Spanish Roma Youth Platform was moderated by a young Roma, Aarón Moreno, from the neighbourhood of Sant Roc in Badalona (Barcelona) who graduated recently in the field of Social Education and is currently studying a Masters degree to become a Teacher in secondary education.
+The meeting was moderated by a young Roma, Aarón Moreno, from the neighborhood of Sant Roc in Badalona (Barcelona) who graduated recently in the field of Social Education and is currently studying a Masters degree to become a Teacher in secondary education.
 An interesting aspect of this was that some of the youngsters knew each other, but many did not, so for the majority of them it was the first time to participate in a meeting/platform of Roma youngsters.

 As Covid-19 is changing the life of the population in general, Aarón thought it was a good topic to start with and then also to see how the families of youngsters were.
 Regarding education access, the majority of participants commented that the lockdown significantly impacted Roma youngsters as many didn’t have the tools or knowledge to follow the online lessons.
 Parents couldn’t help either, so many abandoned their studies during the lockdown.
 Regarding employment, the ones who are working and in a way were not as affected by the lockdown, had to support their parents and family.
 Many of the Roma parents are continuing to work at the “mercadillo” (flea/street market) which was prohibited for almost 5 months.
 Therefore, youngsters had to contribute fully to support parents.
 An important aspect of Covid-19 was the fact that out of fear of spreading the Covid virus to grandparents and elderly of the community meant that the youngsters didn’t visit them.
 This is also affecting their previous routines of visiting grandparents almost every day and spending time together during weekends.
 This has currently stopped and it is a feeling that young Roma are struggling with.